Zainuddin Shirazi: Syed Zainuddin's life

-The tombs of Azam Shah, of his Begum, and of a Mahomedan saint, are in a small enclosure to the east of Zainuddin's mausoleum; while Mughal Emperor Aurangzeb's tomb lies to the west.
-Opposite this last is a large quadrangular courtyard, having open-fronted buildings on all sides, and a "nakar-khana" or music hall at the east end.
-The west end is used as a school where the Koran is taught, and gives access to an inner courtyard which contains a number of graves.
+The tombs of Azam Shah, of his Begum, and of a Muslim saint, are in a small enclosure to the east of Zainuddin's mausoleum; while Mughal Emperor Aurangzeb's tomb lies to the west.
+Opposite this last is a large quadrangular courtyard, having open-fronted buildings on all sides, and a "naqqar khana" or musical drum hall at the east end.
+The west end is used as a school where the Qur'an is taught, and gives access to an inner courtyard which contains a number of graves.
 Facing the entrance is the shrine of Burhan ud din; and a little to the right is the last resting-place of Nizam-ul-Mulk Asaf Jah I, the founder of the Hyderabad dynasty and of one of his consorts.
 To the left is the tomb of Nasir Jang, the son of Asaf Jah, who at one time contemplated rebellion against his father, but overcome by contrition for his conduct, performed penance at the tomb of saint Zainuddin.

 The Dargah in Khuldabad attracts thousands of pilgrims each year from 12th Rabi-ul-awal, for the Urs of the saint.